10 trendy home projects you can do now

 5. Modern barn doors

-Barn doors have traditionally been associated with rustic décor, but the designs and hardware has gotten more contemporary.
+Barn doors have traditionally been associated with rustic décor, but the designs and hardware have become more contemporary.
 The doors are a trendy way to mark an entry to closets and rooms.

 The finish of the doors can take them from the farm to industrial to formal elegance, she adds.
 "The gorgeous hardware options go from modern sleek chrome to chunky black iron," she says.
 "They add instant character and many times a focal point in a room.
 And it's indoor-outdoor living in an instant with barn doors used in place of traditional sliding glass doors.”